lyubo-slavilov/atom-drawdown-preview/README.md

 There are several things we should know:
 1. The actual indentation size is not important as long as it is consistent over the branch
-2. Tokens of type `CASE` can have any label you want: `- Yes:`, `- No:`, `- Negative:`, `- Positive:`, etc
+2. Tokens of type `CASE` can have any label we want: `- Yes:`, `- No:`, `- Negative:`, `- Positive:`, etc
-3. You can branch as many branches as you want, but arrows will start look awkward.
+3. We can branch as many branches as we want, but arrows will start look awkward.

 ### Graph diagrams